 - Heat gently (making sure that the water doesn't come to a boil) while whisking continuously until the buttercream is smooth again.

-- The chocolate ganache needs to be made in advance as well, as it will need time to cool and set.
+- The chocolate ganache also needs to be made in advance, as it will need time to cool and set.

-- It will be very liquid at the beginning, but not anymore the next day.
+- It will be very liquid initially, but not the next day.

-- Place a piece of cling film/plastic wrap directly over the surface of the ganache and of the pudding, this way their tops will remain smooth and not form a skin.
+- Place a piece of cling film or plastic wrap directly over the surface of the ganache and the pudding.
+This way, their tops will remain smooth and not form a skin.

-- Choose a baking dish of about 23x33 cm/ 9x13 inches and cut 3 sheets of baking paper.
+- Choose a 23x33 cm/ 9x13 inches baking dish and cut 3 sheets of baking paper.

-- You will only need the baking dish for baking the sponge, but the cocoa layers have to be rolled the same size of this pan, so that everything is even in the end.
+- You will only need the baking dish for baking the sponge, but the cocoa layers have to be rolled to the same size as this pan so that everything is even in the end.

 Layered Chocolate Vanilla Cake